ahbnr/booking/README.md

 > Do you offer appointments on a regular basis or have to manage access to resources like meeting rooms for a set of timeslots?
 > This project provides a user-friendly, responsive web-ui for booking such resources.

+**WARNING**: Currently, the UI is only available in German.
+The i18next internationalization-framework has already been partially integrated but there are no English translations yet. *Pull-Requests to add translations are welcome!*.

 ## Features

 * manage various resources (conference rooms, support employees, ...)